 You'd never set out on a cross-country road trip without consulting a map.
-And, likewise, you can't expect to reach your financial goals without developing a plan for spending and saving.
+Likewise, you can't expect to reach your financial goals without developing a plan for spending and saving.

-Indeed, budgets play a pivotal role in helping consumers pay off debt, feather their nest egg and make the most of their hard-earned dollars.
+Budgets play a critical role in helping consumers pay off debt, build their nest egg and make the most of their hard-earned dollars.

 "People write out budgets all the time without knowing where their money is really going," he says.
 "What they've created is a wish list of how they'd like to spend their money, but it's not realistic.
 It's a page of lies."

 The first step to developing a budget, says Tehan, is to track your expenses for at least a month, using a smartphone app computer program, or old-fashioned pen and paper.
 Be sure to record every purchase, no matter how small.

 "Once you know where your money is going, you can make an educated decision about how best to allocate your money," he says.

 Many novice budgeters make the mistake of becoming too financially conservative, at least on paper.